 2) Describe the demographics of the target market population (for example, age, education, and occupation).

-3) For an OTS filing, discuss in detail any current and/or proposed actions to accomplish the institution’s commitment to promote home financing.
+3) For a savings association filing, discuss in detail any current and/or proposed actions to accomplish the institution’s commitment to promote home financing.

 C. Economic Component